sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 When displaying a source file, there is a bar above the file contents.

 *   On the left hand side, it displays the most recent change to the file.
 *   On the right hand side it displays the Own bar with at most 2 file owners.
+Any additional number of owners is also displayed.

 ![File view showing own bar on the right hand side above the file contents](https://storage.googleapis.com/sourcegraph-assets/docs/own/blob-view.png)